 Common Misconceptions About Bird Flu:

 This claim is false.
-Though bird flu can be transmitted between humans, it is extremely rare.
+While bird flu can be transmitted between humans, it is extremely rare.
 According to the CDC, since April 2024, there have been 70 confirmed cases in the U.S. and the current public health risk is low.
 The majority of reported bird flu cases were caused by close contact with infected animals or contaminated surfaces.
-So while person-to-person transmission is possible, it is not common.

 While this claim is true, it is extremely misleading.
-Drinking raw, unpasteurized milk can cause infection because it does not undergo pasteurization, the heating process that kills pathogens, viruses, and bacteria, including bird flu.
-Drinking or accidentally inhaling raw milk infected with bird flu may cause illness, and it should be avoided.
+Drinking raw, unpasteurized milk can cause infection because it does not undergo pasteurization, the heating process that kills pathogens, viruses, and bacteria,.
+Drinking or inhaling infected raw milk may cause illness, and should be avoided.

-- Eating eggs and poultry will give you bird flu.
+- Eating eggs and poultry will infect you with bird flu

 This claim is false.
-You cannot get infected by eating eggs or poultry unless the eggs and poultry were infected and then poorly handled after.
-Poor preparation is a result of failing to follow food safety guidelines (cooked food contacting contaminated surfaces, undercooked, etc.) Properly handling and cooking eggs and poultry is necessary to protect yourself and others from viruses and bacteria, including bird flu.
+You cannot get infected by eating eggs or poultry unless the eggs and poultry were improperly handled during preparation for consumption.
+For example, placing cooked chicken on a cutting board contaminated with raw juices.
+Properly handling and cooking eggs according to food safety guidelines is necessary to protect yourself and others from viruses and bacteria.

 How Do I Handle Food Safely?

-Due to the media vilifying eggs and poultry, many people no longer feel confident in their abilities to properly handle and cook them.
+Due to the media vilifying eggs and poultry, many are no longer confident in their ability to properly handle them.
 Fortunately, the USDA has provided information covering the necessary steps to handle food safely.

 “Cooking poultry, eggs, and other poultry products to the proper temperature and preventing cross-contamination between raw and cooked food is the key to safety.
 You should: